akaspin/kaph/chain/cookie.md

 But unlike it, didn't extends `http.ServerRequest` and `http.ServerResponse` objects.
 Instead that. if it's not forbidden, *kaph cookie* decorate `writeHead` method of `http.ServerResponse` instance on first set of cookie.
+Also *kaph cookie* provides object for control.
 This design gives slightly higher but quite acceptable overhead.

 ## Usage